zs-barnes/RL-Sepsis-Prediction/README.md

 # RL-Sepsis-Prediction

-We're designing a reinforcement learning environment and model to classify patients with sepsis at each hour.
+We designed a reinforcement learning environment and model to classify patients with sepsis at each hour.

 A video presentation of our project can be found [here]().